The New Water Alchemists

 Nobre’s argument rests on yet another foundation of the water cycle: how our atmosphere creates rain.
 To form rain droplets, water vapor molecules need some kind of particle to coalesce around: typically, minute flecks of dust, pollen, salts, or soot.
 This microscopic debris serves as condensation nuclei and promotes the formation of clouds.

 In recent years, a range of biologists have learned there is a difference between condensation particles that produce rain and those that don’t.
 (Among other factors, the first are large enough to become heavy after condensing with water, and thus fall as rain; the second are smaller, and thus linger in the atmosphere.)
 The latter, unfortunately, are the form that humans are generating in rising amounts.
-These include fumes from the burning of fossil fuels, chemical pollutants, and—according to Walter Jehne, an Australian soil microbiologist—“three to five billion metric tons of dust from bare, eroding soil surfaces.”
+These include fumes from the burning of fossil fuels, chemical pollutants, and — according to Walter Jehne, an Australian soil microbiologist — “3 to 5 billion metric tons of dust from bare, eroding soil surfaces.”

 This might explain some of the forces behind the historic drought in the Western U.S., especially in its primary fruit and vegetable producer: California.
 In some regions recently, whenever weather predictions have called for rain, the skies have indeed filled with dark clouds.
 Yet the clouds now often continue on their merry way, without releasing a drop.

 Amazonia seems different, however.
 Here, the air is nearly empty of the standard heavy particles that produce typical rainfalls.
 (This also is true of the air above the ocean, which helps explain why many maritime stretches receive little rain.)
-But the Amazon gets lots of rain—in some places, upward of nine feet a year.
+But the Amazon gets lots of rain — in some places, upward of 9 feet a year.
 How does it manage this feat?

 The argument that forests spread rain beyond their own borders has been most audaciously explained by a theory called the “biotic pump.”
 This idea, first described in a 2007 paper by Russian physicists Victor Gorshkov and Anastassia Makarieva, drew lots of attention, quickly becoming controversial.
 (One biotic pump paper was published in Atmospheric Chemistry and Physics, an esteemed scientific journal, only after an unprecedented two-and-a-half-year-long discussion period.)
 The science, expressed in the rarified language of physics, basically reflects the dynamics driven by transpiration.
 In a mature, robust forest, the Russian physicists argue, the concentration of trees creates a lot of transpiration.
 The moist air rises and the water vapor condenses, producing a partial vacuum.
 This creates what’s called an air pressure gradient, enabling the forest canopy to draw in moist air from the ocean.